-- ServerName: The name of the server to connect to. - ShareName: The name of the share to connect to. - UserCredentials: An opaque implementation-specific entity that identifies the credentials to be used when authenticating to the remote server.
+- ServerName: The name of the server to connect to. - ShareName: The name of the share to connect to.

-- TransportIdentifier: An optional implementation-specific identifier for the transport on which the connection is to be established. - SpecifiedDialect: An optional dialect to be negotiated. - ClusterReconnect: An optional Boolean, if set to TRUE, specifies that the client is reconnecting to the cluster share specified by ShareName. - Guid: An optional client GUID.
+- UserCredentials: An opaque implementation-specific entity that identifies the credentials to be used when authenticating to the remote server. - TransportIdentifier: An optional implementation-specific identifier for the transport on which the connection is to be established. - SpecifiedDialect: An optional dialect to be negotiated. - ClusterReconnect: An optional Booleanthat, if set to TRUE, specifies that the client is reconnecting to the cluster share specified by ShareName. - SyncRedirect: An optional Boolean that, if set to TRUE, specifies that the client supports synchronous share level redirection. - RemotedIdentity: An optional Boolean that, if set to TRUE, specifies that the client is establishing a remoted identity for accessing the share using additional provided identity values. - Guid: An optional client GUID.